Soohwan123/TradingWebsite/README.md

-# SprintCompass
+# TradingWebsite

-This application can be used by project managers to track the progress of a project, and at the same time, will assist developers to enhance their ability to more accurately estimate user stories.
+This is a trading website application that provides ability to check prices of various items in the world such as stocks or cryptocurrencies.

 _**This application is not mobile friendly yet!!**_